rocky-linux/documentation/docs/gemstones/micro.md

 And that’s it!
 Happy text editing.

+### The Really Easy Way

+I created a dead-simple script that basically just runs all of those commands.
+You can find it in my [Github gists](https://gist.github.com/EzequielBruni/0e29f2c0a63500baf6fe9e8c51c7b02f), and either copy/paste the text to a file on your machine, or download it with `wget`.

 ## Uninstalling micro

 Go to the folder you installed *micro* in and (using your godly root powers as necessary) run: